How To Turn Down an Interview (With Tips and Templates)

 2. Remain courteous

-Even if you're uninterested in this particular position at this time, there could be future opportunities with the company that you want to be considered for.
+Even if you're uninterested in this particular position at this time, there could be future opportunities with the company that aligns with your interests and skills.
 Be sure to remain polite and professional in your communication to maintain a positive relationship.
+If you provide a valid reason for declining the interview, an employer is more likely to be understanding of your situation.

 3. Keep it vague

-Your email should be simple, sincere and concise.
+It's important for your email to be simple, sincere and concise.
 It's unnecessary to provide any specific reasoning for your decision to turn down the interview.
-Citing a reason could be mistaken as rude or inconsiderate, harming your reputation and any chances of being employed with the organization in the future.
+Citing a reason could be mistaken as rude or inconsiderate, harming your reputation and any chances of being employed by the organization in the future.
 Furthermore, it could unnecessarily extend the conversation and result in you sharing damaging details.

 4. Respond promptly

-Though you should take the time to be sure about your decision, it's important that you let the hiring manager know as soon as possible.
-Be respectful of their time, as well as the opportunities of the other job candidates.
-Your withdrawal will result in an opportunity for someone else who is interested in the position.
+While it's important to take enough time to think through your decision so you're confident in your choice, it's important that you let the hiring manager know as soon as possible so they have ample time to adjust their schedule or interview someone else.
+Be respectful of their time and the opportunities of the other job candidates.
+Your withdrawal can result in an opportunity for someone else who is interested in the position.

 5. Refer another candidate (optional)